 The area that is today known as Bright was explored by Hamilton Hume and William Hovell in 1824, who were the first Europeans to discover Mt Buffalo on 24 November 1824.
 Prior to this the High Country was occupied by Aboriginal people for thousands of years.
 They would visit the High Plains during the warmer months to hold ceremonies and to gather the nutritious Bogong moths.
-Sadly the arrival of European settlers and pastoralists in the late 1820s had a devastating effect on the lives of the traditional inhabitants of the land.
+However, the arrival of European settlers and pastoralists in the late 1820s had a devastating effect on the lives of the traditional inhabitants of the land.
 Aboriginals were forced out as their land was cleared to make way for cattlemen and stock grazing, destroying the cultural traditions and way of life that had been enjoyed over thousands of years.

 The discovery of a rich goldfield in the Buckland Valley just 10 km from Bright in 1853 attracted a great deal of settlers to the area, with people arriving from Europe, China and America.
 Disputes and robberies were commonplace.
 The settlers busied themselves with mining and the building of water races.
-Shanties appearing along the road side to house the miners, although many slept under the stars.
+Shanties appeared along the road side to house the miners, although many slept under the stars.
 Evidence of the town’s mining history can be seen along the riverbeds today in the sluicing races, rock stacks and open mines.

 On 25 January 1860 the Post Office was opened and named Morse’s Creek.
 The Morse’s Creek goldfield was chosen for the town’s survey in 1866 and the town was renamed Bright, in honour of the British politician and reformer, John Bright.
 Streets were named after politicians and lawyers of the era.